cagdemir/cagdemir.github.io/README.md

 # Cagri blog

 Hey!
-I2m Cagri and this is the repo for my blog.
+I'm Cagri and this is the repo for my blog.
 Just make yourself comfortable :)